nirma4869/Games-Engineering/README.md

 # Project Name:
 - **Last Departure**

+## Project Settings:
+- The game must be started in the "StartScene".
+- The player is controlled using **WASD** keys.
+Firing bullets or the trident is done by **left-clicking** the mouse.
+- The trident is retrieved by **holding down the right mouse button**.

 ## Special Achievements, Challenges, and Lessons Learned:
 ### What took the most time?
 This was my first time creating all the sprites myself.
 While this was a challenge, it was also a lot of fun because I felt unrestricted.
 Additionally, the development of this game came with numerous challenges that needed to be solved.
 After each piece of code I wrote, bugs would appear, and I often didn’t know how to resolve them at first.
 Programming the individual enemies took a lot of time.